teoxxx/neutrino/README.md

 # neutrino
-Neutrino emission from astrophysical jets.
+High energy neutrino emission from astrophysical jets.
+Written by Theodoros Smponias in 2014-15.